This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Heat 1 tablespoon of oil in a large skillet.
+• Heat 1 tablespoon of the 2 tablespoons vegetable oil in a large skillet over medium-high heat.

-• Season pork chops on both sides with salt and pepper.
-Add pork to the hot skillet and cook for 2 minutes on each side or until each side is nice and browned.
+• Season 1 ยฝ pounds thin pork chops on both sides with salt and ground black pepper.
+Add the pork to the skillet and cook for about 2 minutes on each side until each side is browned.
 Remove from the pan and set aside.

-• Add the remaining tablespoon of oil to the large skillet.
-Add garlic and ginger and sauté for 1 minute.
+• Add the remaining tablespoon of oil to the skillet.
+Add 1 tablespoon minced garlic and 1 teaspoon fresh minced ginger and cook for 1 minute, stirring constantly.

-• Add in the reserved pineapple slices and simmer for 10 minutes or until sauce is thickened and pork reaches 145 degrees.
-The thin pork do not take very long.
+• Add the reserved pineapple slices and simmer for 10 minutes until the sauce has thickened and the pork reaches an internal temperature of 145 degrees Fahrenheit.

 • Serve immediately with chopped parsley for garnish, if desired.